bterwijn/memory_graph/README.md

 ![copy_mutbale.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_mutable.png)

-Or see it in the [Memory Grah Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/copies.py&play).
+Or see it in the [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/copies.py&play).

 ## Custom Copy ##
 We can write our own custom copy function or method in case the three standard "copy" options don't do what we want.
 For example, in the code below the `custom_copy()` method of My_Class copies the `digits` but shares the `letters` between two objects.